aamcbee/Sacred-Music-Translations/README.md

 # Sacred Music Translations
 This repository serves as a compilation of translations for sacred music, primarily for songs that currently do not have an official translation for the Church of Jesus Christ of Latter-day Saints.
+The focus of this repository for now is Spanish translations, since the developer is a primary chorister and music committee member for a bilingual English/Spanish ward!

+None of these translations are official or officially endorsed by the Church of Jesus Christ of Latter-day Saints, and are a best effort.
+Nevertheless, we hope they bring the Spirit of love and unity to those who sing them, especially in multi-lingual congregations.

 ## Organization

 # How to Contribute
-Come back soon after I decide how I want to let people contribute.
+Come back soon for more information on how to contribute.

 # Licensing and redistribution